4 Best Budget Studio Headphones 2024 – Really Good Value

 Most sub $100 budget studio headphones will not meet the strict requirements of professionals.
-But even at this price, there are some gems with good enough sound quality for home recording use.
+But even at this price, there are some gems with good enough sound quality for home studio use.

-Here we feature these great quality top-rated headphones, divided into sub $50 and Sub $100 categories.
+Here we feature these great quality top-rated headphones from the best headphone brands, divided into sub $50 and Sub $100 categories.

 Closed-back studio headphones are still the most practical choice since they can be used for both tracking and mixing.
 The closed construction offers better sound isolation and prevents leakage to mics.